-There is an unpermitted septic system on the property that will not be used and portable toilets will be used instead.
+There is a septic system on the property that will not be used unless it is allowed by the county.
 There will be a portable toilet for onsite bathroom and a portable sink to wash hands and hold the grey water.
 Both the portable toilet and portable sink will be pumped by a local sanitation company at least twice a month or more as needed.
 All BMPs will be used by the applicant and employees.